Arbor Hills Tree Farm, LLC

 Interesting Magnolia Tree Facts

 • Magnolia has brown or grey bark that is smooth when the plant is young.
-As the plant gets older, bark turns from smooth into scaly.
+As the plant gets older, the bark turns from smooth to scaly.

-• They produces 1 ½ to 3 inches wide flower that consists of up to 18 leathery tepals (fused petals and sepals).
+• They produce 1 ½ to 3 inches wide flower that consists of up to 18 leathery tepals (fused petals and sepals).

-• Color of the flower depends on the species and it can be white, yellow, pinkish, purple and green.
+• The color of the flower depends on the species, and it can be white, yellow, pinkish, purple, or green.

-• Size of magnolia tree depends on the species.
+• The size of a magnolia tree in bloom depends on the species.
 Smaller species are only 15 feet tall.
 Larger species can grow 80 feet in height.

-• Tree has pyramidal crown that can reach 30 to 50 feet in diameter.
+• The tree has a pyramidal crown that can reach 30 to 50 feet in diameter.

-• Magnolia has dark green, oval shaped leaves that are covered with layer of wax.
+• Magnolia has dark green, oval-shaped leaves that are covered with a layer of wax.

-• Leaves are evergreen and they are alternately arranged on the branches.
-Leaves have leathery texture and entire margin.
+• Leaves may be evergreen or deciduous, and alternately arranged on the branches.
+They are leathery in texture and have entire margins.

 Arbor Hills Tree Farm & Nursery Omaha